dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dotnet.md

 ```

 > [!NOTE]
-> A package reference with `PrivateAssets="All"` means it won't be exposed to projects that reference this project.
-This
+> A package reference with `PrivateAssets="All"` means it isn't exposed to projects that reference this project, which
 > is especially useful for packages that are typically only used during development.

 If you did everything right, you should be able to successfully run the following command in a command prompt.